microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 </div>
 Table 2 further illustrates the performance gain that's achieved with Triton kernels in Deepspeed: it gives 6~24% latency reduction when compared to Deepspeed with CUDA kernels.
-In addition, it can be noted that Triton tends to perform better with GPUs with Ampre architectures (Table 2).
+In addition, it can be noted that Triton tends to perform better with GPUs with Ampere architectures (Table 2).

 <div align="center">